syncfusion-content/fileformat-docs/File-Formats/XlsIO/Working-with-Data-Validation.md

 {% endhighlight %}
 {% endtabs %}

-N> ListOfValues property should be used when the values in the Data Validation list are entered manually whose limit is only 255 characters including separators.
+N> The ListOfValues property should be used when the values in the Data Validation list are entered manually whose limit is only 255 characters including separators.

 ## Number Validation

-The following code snippet illustrate on how to set number validation.
+The following code snippet illustrates  how to set number validation.

 {% tabs %}
 {% highlight c# %}